syntax-tree/hast-to-hyperscript/readme.md

 *   `prefix` — Treated as `{prefix: prefix}`
 *   `options.prefix` (`string` or `boolean`, optional)
-    — Prefix to use as a prefix for keys passed in `attrs` to `h()`, this behaviour is turned off by passing `false`, turned on by passing a `string`.
+    — Prefix to use as a prefix for keys passed in `attrs` to `h()`, this behavior is turned off by passing `false`, turned on by passing a `string`.
     By default, `h-` is used as a prefix if the given `h` is detected as being `virtual-dom/h` or `React.createElement`